 Amino acids, vitamins, and minerals are all key components of managing anxiety.
 Ensuring proper amounts of arginine and lysine have been shown to reduce anxiety.
-L-theanine, lucky for us, is found in tea, and helps balance dopamine and serotonin, and maintain a relaxed, yet alert state.
+L-theanine, found in tea, helps balance dopamine and serotonin, and maintain a relaxed, yet alert state.
 Taking a multivitamin is equally as important, since amino acids are rendered almost useless without their vitamin counterparts.
-Just like peanut butter compliments jelly, vitamins compliment amino acids.
+Just like peanut butter complements jelly, vitamins complement amino acids.

 Omega-3 fatty acids are useful in combating anxiety.
-Lavender is a powerful tool to help decrease symptoms of anxiousness, restlessness, and fatigue.
+Lavender is a powerful essential oil used to help decrease symptoms of anxiousness, restlessness, and fatigue.
 Ashwagandha, an adaptogenic herb, has been shown to increase dopamine receptors and reduce anxiety-producing effects of norepinephrine.
-Black Cohosh, Kava, Magnolia, Lemon Balm, yoga, meditation, exercise…the battle with anxiety doesn’t have to turn into a war.
-Each individual is different in how their stress manifests itself, how high their threshold for symptoms is, and how they want to attempt treatment in order to guarantee the highest success rate.
-The options are plentiful for those of you seeking an alternative to prescription medication.
+Other options include Kava, Magnolia, Lemon Balm, yoga, meditation, and exercise…the battle with anxiety doesn’t have to turn into a war.
+Everyone is different in how their stress manifests itself, how high their threshold for symptoms is, and how they want to treat to ensure the highest success rate.
+The options are plentiful for those of you seeking an alternative to prescription medications like diazepam or alprazolam.